padraigfl/twsu-arcade-coder-esp32/README.md

 I'm not a hardware person much at all so I stumbled onto the TTL interface just by knowing it matched my ESP01 flashing devices 6 pin layout (RX and TX pins were labelled).
 Following that I identified some basic pin actions via debugging code.

 At this point I had to go deeper and follow traces on the board with a multimeter.
 I successfully found most (maybe all) of the pins associated with the main LED drivers (one ICN2012 and 9 HC595 chips).
 After struggling for ages to find out much of anything about the ICN2012 chip I spotted "138" on some Chinese documentation, this led me to understanding its arguably just a wrapper for an LS138 chip so I was able to get consistent output.
-With some trial and error I figured out both the manner of multiplexing used to drive all the pins and how to read some of the button input data between LED refreshes.
+Via printing out the values of the HC595 daisy chain I was able to determine the format of the data being sent to the LEDs.
+On account of button presses involuntarily triggering red LEDs at a very dim level I figured there was a chance the red LEDs could determine which buttons were pressed via process of elimination and this fortunately worked (I have no clue if it is the correct way to do it but it works).

 I struggled a lot finding useful information on forums and such but consulting with some chatbots helped a ton.
 The fact the chips on hand are so primitive made it extremely easy to catch out when they were leading me down a wrong path with nonsense.

 ## Still to do

-- Break code out into a library
 - Write explicit code for simplified matrix rendering (i.e. pass a 12x12 matrix of readable values that will print out as expected)
+- Break code out into a library of core utility functions
-- Add example code with expected outputs for others to test against
-- Usable matrix button inputs, I have found 6 pins for buttons (one pin for each corresponding multiplexed LED group's set of buttons) but no means of telling which of the 24 buttons; can partially tell how many buttons in a group are pressed by how high the value is
+- Add example code with expected outputs for others to test against a group are pressed by how high the value is
 - investigate motion sensor
 - there's likely a battery level pin?
 - Verify wifi can be used
-- Get a grasp on the timings well enough to handle dimmings confidently
+- Get a grasp on the timings well enough to handle dimmings and a more diverse range of colours.

 ## Project ideas

 As many pins are in use I'd suggest just cutting off some of the ones in use, the easiest ones would be the two status LEDs but you could also cut off the accelerometer or even the button matrix pins (these seem like they'd be very useful if the full process can be figured out though)

-- add a microphone and make a visualiser; if there aren't enough spare pins you could cut off the status lights or the motion sensor.
-I'll probably do this.
-Could potentially spin it around and make some kind of primitive instrument too (12x12 matrix isn't ideal for that, mind)
+- add a microphone and make a visualiser; I'll probably do this.
+- visual info board (clock, weather, whatever's possible with ~12 characters and an image)
+- Bluetooth controller: I'm sure there's a bunch of ESP32 Stream Deck type projects this could be user for
-- [assuming wifi can work] ESP-NOW intercom system between multiple Arcade Coders, possibly also doable with bluetooth but less neat
+- ESP-NOW intercom system between multiple Arcade Coders, possibly also doable with bluetooth but less neat.
-- [if matrix buttons are figured out] so. much. stuff.
+- Could potentially make some kind of primitive instrument if you attach a synthesis module, with ESP-NOW multiplayer multi device games would be possible.
+The 12x12 matrix isn't ideal for that though
-- if nothing else you've got a battery powered ESP32 here on a device that's getting thrown out by most the people who own it currently, it's worth taking a punt on for a fiver!
+- if nothing else you've got a battery powered ESP32 here on a device that's getting thrown out by most the people who own it currently, it's worth taking a punt on that for a fiver!

 Potentially available pins:
 - GPIO 12-15 and 25 all seem to have floating values by default and I couldn't see any trace signs
 - GPIO 26-27 are probably connected to the motion sensor
 - GPIO 22-23 control status LEDs so could potentially be swapped, these feel useful for testing though imo
--
+- GPIO's 1 and 3 could conceivably be used if you're not doing any serial output